 Because laboratories are a vital link in the value chain it is important to find ways to improve capacity and utilization, reduce lead-times and increase reliability.
 Applying Lean methods allows you to address these challenges and by starting with some simple changes, consistently applied, you can achieve some quick returns.
 An efficient R&D lab can bring value to your organization outside of testing and creating prototypes.
 Reducing waste from lab activities will leave more time for R&D teams to innovate, work on new products, materials, and process; thereby bringing more value to your organization.

-For more information on applying Lean in your Laboratories please check out the links below (not sure which link – no WP yet on R&D lab…) or contact us (email@example.com).
+For more information on applying Lean in your Laboratories please check out the link below or contact us (email@example.com).
 We would welcome the opportunity to chat with you.

 Lean in Laboratories Virtual Event